MicrosoftDocs/windows-dev-docs/windows-apps-src/monetize/manage-flights.md

 ---
 author: Xansky
 ms.assetid: 37F2C162-4910-4336-BEED-8536C88DCA65
-description: Use these methods in the Microsoft Store submission API to manage package flights for apps that are registered to your Windows Dev Center account.
+description: Use these methods in the Microsoft Store submission API to manage package flights for apps that are registered to your Partner Center account.
 title: Manage package flights
 ms.author: mhopkins
 ms.date: 02/08/2017